Gigapixel Photography:

 Zoooooooooomez!

 To begin with, gigapixel photography consists of assembling a large number of high-definition shots.
 Here, we are talking about several hundred, or even a few thousand different shots.
 This is done in order toincrease the size and resolution of the final image.
 The latter being the sum of the images composing the gigapixel.
 Also, the shooting is possibly done using a robotic head.
 As well as a macro lens or a telephoto lens.
-This type of photography can be used on a landscape (see Paris 360) or as in the example below of a table.
+This type of photography can be used on a landscape (see Paris 360) or as in the example below of an array.

-This gigapixel macro photograph of a 20 euro note is accompanied by a development allowing for video conferencing.
+This gigapixel macro photograph of a €20 note is accompanied by a development allowing for a video conference.